hci-lab-um/heuristics-for-test-tool-design/H09-What-risks-are-associated-with-those-workflows.md

 -	Risks associated with the systems/products under test that the tool will be used with - does the tool itself need to meet requirements because of the domain it will be used in?
 -	Risks to society, the environment.

 Research Point: We found that attitude to risk can be affected both by role and by communication styles.
+When we asked about activites, nearly 20 of participants were actively involved in risk management activities, and saw assessing and reporting on risk as part of their role.
+Better intergration of risk management was a request:

+*``should be extendable/better community support/risk reporting/should support and have BDD integration''*

+*``Testing is very very different in different companies.
+One difference I see is where the bias lies in terms of risks.
+You could ask does your testing have a bias - towards verfication of known risks, towards discovery and experiments, a balance view.''*

 Key questions to ask yourself:
 - Have you considered how the tool mitigates or creates different types of risk: